nspec/NSpec.VsAdapter/README.md

 ### Setup

 Download VSIX extension file from [Releases page](https://github.com/nspec/NSpec.VsAdapter/releases), picking the latest version available, and choosing the filename with a `Release` suffix: `NSpec.VsAdapter.Release.vsix`.
 Double click on VSIX file to install it in your Visual Studio environment.
 That's it.

+It will soon be available from Visual Studio gallery and for direct install from within *VS Extensions and Updates*.

 ### Launch